-Last week, members of the GlobalBanks team descended on several Caribbean islands to explore various banking sectors and determine whether or not they are worthy banking hubs for our members.
+Last week, members of the GlobalBanks team descended on several Caribbean islands (including Aruba) to explore various banking sectors and determine whether or not they are worthy banking hubs for our members.

-And while many parts of the Caribbean have been picked over, there are still a few non-obvious banking sectors that can be overlooked gems and have special capabilities for certain clients… making them interesting for GlobalBanks Insiders.
+And while many parts of the Caribbean have been picked over, there are still a few non-obvious banking hubs.
+These can be banking gems offering special capabilities for certain clients… making them interesting for GlobalBanks Insiders.

 If you’re new to the offshore world and need an initial primer on why you should be moving a portion of your money abroad, get started with our Ultimate Guide to Offshore Banking for free by clicking right here.

-Aruba is well-known holiday hotspot for vacationers from Europe and North America.
-But it’s often overlooked by many in the offshore banking world.
+Aruba is a well-known holiday hotspot for vacationers from Europe and North America.
+Unfortunately, it’s overlooked by offshore banking experts.

 There are a number of reasons for this.
-On the most basic level, Aruba is ignored because there are simply better, more established banking options in the Caribbean.
+First, Aruba is ignored because there are better, more established banking options in the Caribbean.
 The other reason is that Aruba has one of the smallest financial sectors in the Caribbean.
 They care more about domestic tourism than being a banking powerhouse.

 But as we continue to see offshore banking hubs wiped out by regulatory pressure, it might be time to start considering alternative banking destinations.

 Aruba is a tiny island 13 miles off the coast of Venezuela.
 And, like other islands in the region, Aruba is a Dutch constituent country, meaning it’s actually part of the Netherlands.

-And while it’s neighbor, Curacao, made an appearance in the Netflix series Narcos as a banking hub for a Colombian cartel, Aruba has remained under the radar… at least in terms of banking.
+And while it’s neighbor, Curacao, made an appearance in the Netflix series Narcos, Aruba has remained under the radar… at least in terms of banking.

-Back in 1940s, during WWII, Aruba was home to the second largest oil refinery in the world.
-But today, this tiny island is focused almost exclusively on tourism.
+Back in 1940s, during WWII, Aruba was home to the second-largest oil refinery in the world.
+Today, this tiny island is supported by tourism.

 As for banking, being a Dutch constituent country comes with other pros and cons.
 Information sharing with European countrymen, a con for many.
 Strict regulation and sound banking practices, usually a pro.